OMAS-IIIF/oldaplib/docs/permission_concept.md

 # OLDAP Permission Concept

+In OLDAP, not every user is allowed to do everything.
+A simple but efficient permission concept allows to control which user has which permission to modify the data in OLDAP.
+Basically the following permission structure is implemented:

 There are two kinds of permissions that have to be defined to OLDAP users:

 ## Administrative permissions